vsoch/vsoch.github.io/_posts/2018/2018-09-04-testing-experiments.md

 ### Where does all this stuff go?

 It belongs with the experiment.
-Each experiment should provide its own reproducible testing, development, and sharing, because software like the The Experiment Factory that is optimized to package and serve cannot take on the burden of these functions at every level.
+Each experiment should provide its own reproducible testing, development, and sharing, because any packaging and deployment software like the The Experiment Factory cannot take on the burden of these functions at every level.